nividata-consultancy/comment_on_pull_request/README.md

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.

+## Prerequisites
+- Store the secrets name as `github-authtoken` and configure envrionment variable name as `GITHUB_AUTH_TOKEN`
+- This lamda function expects cloudwatch group name as `/aws/lambda/comment_on_pull_request`.
+However this can be configurable in the code.

 ## Deploy the sample application